 INDEX WORDS: Black males, Achievement Gap, Teacher perceptions, Student Achievement, Elementary schools, Rural Education, Deficit Perspective, Critical Race Theory, Culturally Relevant Pedagogy

 Aker, Marshall F., "A Study of Black Teachers’ Perceptions of the Academic Achievement of Black Male Students in Elementary Schools in Rural Georgia" (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1375.

 Research Data and Supplementary Material